Hola-Gordon/Computer-Vision-Lab2/report.md

 ```

 The GLCM confusion matrix reveals:
-- Stone classification is highly accurate with only 1 misclassification as brick
+- Stone identification is nearly perfect (94.12% accuracy)
-- Brick classification is similarly accurate with only 1 misclassification as wood
+- Brick classification has only 1 misclassification
 - Wood shows the most confusion, with 3 samples misclassified as brick

-This suggests that the GLCM features can distinguish stone very effectively, while wood and brick share some textural similarities that occasionally cause confusion.
+The strong performance on stone and brick demonstrates GLCM's effectiveness at capturing distinctive spatial patterns.
+The confusion between wood and brick suggests these materials sometimes share spatial characteristics that GLCM features cannot differentiate.

-### 4.2 LBP Confusion Matrix
+### 7.2 LBP Confusion Matrix

 ```
         stone  brick  wood